My best advice for China is always take out comprehensive travel insurance.

 Psst!
 A quick travel tip

-Download a VPN before you arrive in China.
+Download a VPN before you arrive.
 Image by Gemmy on Shutterstock.

 You may not have heard that the Chinese internet is censored.

-You can read my review about the best China VPN (or skip the review and go straight here).
+You can read my review about the best China VPN.
+Or, you can skip the review and get the one I recommend based on my experience in China:

-Although travel insurance isn’t an entry requirement for China, it’s recommended you get cover.
-If something bad were to happen to you in China, you could be up for thousands of dollars as medical care can be expensive there.
+If something bad were to happen to you, you could be up for thousands of dollars in upfront medical care bills.

-Comprehensive gives the best level of protection.
-Just make sure it includes everything you need, such as COVID-19 and medical evacuation cover.
+Just make sure it includes everything you need, such as medical evacuation cover.

-Have an amazing, safe time in China.
+Have an amazing and safe time in China.
 And don’t forget your travel insurance!

 Help in China

-Here are some helpful, local phone numbers if you need help in China.
+Here are some local phone numbers if you need urgent help.

 Emergency assistance